craftgate/recruitment/README.md

 # Remote Work, Forever

 We've been working remotely since March 2020.
 We love remote working and we plan to continue in that style forever.
 Crafters do not all live at Istanbul.
-We have teammates living at Ankara, Konya, and Lüleburgaz already.
+We have teammates living at Ankara and Konya already.

 We have a well-designed, peaceful office at [Nidakule, Göztepe, İstanbul](https://goo.gl/maps/dZExPrREB9pDtbWPA).
 However, it is just open for crafters to use whenever they get bored from working from home.